-Now obviously, most of us are not flying in first class and hopefully the vast majority of us are not so ridiculous as to think they can ignore the No Smoking rules on a plane and get away with it.
-But even nowadays, Joe and I will occasionally be in planes that have ashtrays in the arms of our seats.
-We usually just chalk it up to it being an old plane but apparently they still build some new planes with ashtrays in the arm rests JUST IN CASE some idiot decides to smoke.
+Now obviously, most of us are not flying in first class, and hopefully, the vast majority of us are not so ridiculous as to think they can ignore the No Smoking rules on a plane and get away with it.
+But even nowadays, Joe and I will occasionally be in aircraft that have ashtrays in the arms of our seats.
+We usually just chalk it up to it being an old plane, but apparently, they still build some new planes with ashtrays in the armrests JUST IN CASE some idiot decides to smoke.

 But wait, it gets better!

 Do you know where aviation regulations REQUIRE you to ALWAYS have an ashtray?

 In the restroom.